 What has also made news about these two incidents was the public black eye all the companies have taken as more people become aware of the lack of privacy and security in relation to their digital identities.

-These two incidents were clearly focused on individuals and their digital identities and footprints.
+These two incidents were clearly focused on individuals and their personal cyber security habits and footprints.
 However, they should also give pause to companies.
-We know that a person’s digital habits are constant – how a person uses digital technology does not differ between home and work life.
+We know that a person’s personal cyber security habits are constant – how a person uses digital technology does not differ between home and work life.
 So, if a person is lackadaisical with their digital hygiene at home, they will most likely do the same at work.
 This is especially true if your employees are allowed to use personal phones, tablets or laptops as part of their work (remote employment, work from home days, etc.).

 As the Technical Director at Global Learning Systems, a 100% remote work environment, my team and I know this well.
 Supporting employees across multiple continents can be a challenge.
 What have we found to be best practices in relation to creating a secure digital work environment for our staff that carries over to their personal cybersecurity habits?

-- TRAINING – I cannot stress enough how important this is.
+TRAINING – I cannot stress enough how important this is.
 For example, with a 100% workforce, GLS cannot take advantage of common security practices, such as running clean desk audits.
-Training your employees on the information and data security standards and regulations related to their jobs is critical, as it empowers them to take responsibility for their activities, even if you are not monitoring them 24×7.
+Training your employees on the information and data security standards and regulations related to their jobs is critical, as it empowers them to take responsibility for their activities and personal cyber hygiene, even if you are not monitoring them 24×7.

-- “Open Door” Policy – Your employees should always feel free and confident to ask questions and raise concerns, especially in the realms of information and data security.
-You should receive these inquiries in a non-judgemental way.
-Take these as opportunities to teach and reinforce.
+“Open Door” Policy – Your employees should always feel free and confident to ask questions and raise concerns, especially in the realms of information and data security.
+You should receive these inquiries in a non-judgmental way.
+Take these as opportunities to teach and reinforce personal cyber security habits.

 If you are concerned about your employees’ personal cyber security habits at work and at home and the impact they can have on your company, here are a few resources that may help.